r-a-y/buddypress-followers/readme.txt

 == Changelog ==

 = 1.1.1 =
 * Show the following / followers tabs even when empty.
-Addresses issues with clearing notifications.
-* Fix issues with following buttons when javascript is disabled
+* Fix issues with following buttons when javascript is disabled.
+* Fix issues with following activity overriding other member activity pages.
+* Fix issue when a user has already been notified of their new follower.
+* Adjust some hooks so 3rd-party plugins can properly run their code.

 = 1.1 =
 * Add BuddyPress 1.5 compatibility.